My New Book!

 The optimism of the era was a good fit for the ethos of "American exceptionalism," the idea that the country's children and children's children were special people leading the world toward a new destiny.
 Archetypal cinema heroes such as John Wayne and Gary Cooper apotheosized that myth, and even rebel antiheroes such as James Dean and Elvis could neatly be folded into it.

 So here was Phil Ochs, young man with a guitar, brought up on the American Dream, out to change the world.
 Very quickly, he found his voice as a singing journalist, performing his own wry musical commentaries on the events of the day, part of a scene that included Pete Seeger, Peter, Paul, and Mary, and Bob Dylan.
-His first album, in 1964 for Elektra Records, was entitled, "All the News That's Fit to Sing."
+His first album, in 1964 for Elektra Records, was titled, "All the News That's Fit to Sing."

 But whereas Dylan was producing campfire music such as "Blowin' in the Wind," Ochs' songs were evocative of the labor movement, the type of stuff you listened to as the police and company goons gratuitously battered your head to pulp.
 This from "The Ballad of Medgar Evers":